 K: We want moms to feel like they can laugh at themselves and this is a safe place to mess up.
 We want to create a fun and warm community, so nothing too heavy — and certainly not critical.

 J: Yes.
 We are very unqualified to offer criticisms.

-Your shows are selling out everywhere.
+Your (2016) shows have been selling out everywhere.
 Will there be more?
 What’s a fan to do?